reypaz69/reypaz69/README.md

-# how to use arclem omada voucher checker
+# how to use omada voucher checker

 1. register an account on rapidapi https://rapidapi.com
 2. then on the apihub search for OmadaVoucherAPI or click this link https://rapidapi.com/mcandres888-0d-S2XDAipF/api/omadavoucherapi/